CirroBuild/FrostiDocs/docs/third-party-tools/telegraf.md

 easily configurable and customizable.
 Telegraf is compiled as a standalone binary, which means there are no external dependencies required to manage.

-QuestDB supports ingesting from Telegraf over both TCP and UDP.
+QuestDB supports ingesting from Telegraf over TCP.
 This page provides examples for collecting CPU and memory usage metrics using Telegraf and sends these metrics to a locally-running QuestDB instance for querying and visualization.

 ## Prerequisites